Sanjok-Shrestha/Nepal-College-Email-Harvester/README.md

 This project was built with the goal of creating a simple, user-friendly interface to a powerful backend, making data collection effortless.
 It's an open-source initiative, perfect for contributors looking to participate in **Hacktoberfest**!

+This project is an open-source initiative by **Gurkha Technology** and is actively maintained by the community.

 ### ✨ Features

 - **AI-Powered Search:** Utilizes the Gemini AI model for intelligent and accurate data retrieval.